 Here at Science Sparks we love easy STEM challenges.
-Not only are they great fun but also a wonderful opportunity for children to work together in a hands-on, collaborative and creative manner to solve a problem.
+Not only are they great fun but also a wonderful opportunity for children to work together creatively to solve a problem.
 Building and engineering projects are especially good for encouraging kids to think and re-evaluate if something doesn’t work.

-If you want to make a task more challenging try limiting the materials children have access or setting a time limit.
+If you want to make a STEM Challenge more challenging try limiting the materials children have access to or set a time limit.

 STEM Challenges for 3-5 year olds